aidenybai/million/README.md

 ## Installing Million

 Million doesn't require build tools by default, feel free to just drop a script tag in the head of your webpage.
+You can access it via the `Million` namespace.

 ```html
 <script src="https://unpkg.com/million"></script>